iohkedu/vesting/README.md

 ### [React components and hooks](https://meshjs.dev/react)

 Frontend components for wallet connections, and useful React hooks to getting wallet states - Mesh provides everything you need to bring your Web3 user interface to life.

-## Connect with us

-Give a star on our [GitHub](https://meshjs.dev/go/github) to stay up to date with our latest developments.

-Follow us on [Twitter](https://meshjs.dev/go/twitter) for updates.

-Join our [Discord](https://meshjs.dev/go/discord) for any questions and suggestions.